cozie-app/cozie-apple-website/docs/introduction.md

 ## Compatibility

-While Cozie Apple was developed using iPhone 11 and Apple watch 6, it is compatible with iOS 9 or newer and with the Apple Watch gen 3 or newer.
+While Cozie Apple was developed using iPhone 11 and Apple Watch 6, it is compatible with iOS 14 or newer and with the Apple Watch Series 3 or newer.

 ## License